Madison Square Garden, New York, NY 3/9/81

 Madison Square Garden, New York, NY 3/9/81 is a three-CD live album by the rock band the Grateful Dead.
 It contains the complete concert recorded at Madison Square Garden in New York City on March 9, 1981.
 It was released on September 23, 2022.

 The same recording was released on the same day as part of the six-concert, 17-CD box set In and Out of the Garden: Madison Square Garden '81, '82, '83.

+Whilst there was no vinyl version available on release, a 5LP version was released as part of "Rocktober' in October 2023 by Rhino.